Glossary of Debt Terminology

 Wondering what you should know about debt consolidation or debt negotiation programs before signing up?
 Our consultants will work with you to strategize your own unique plan for debt relief.
 During your consultation, you hear debt terminology that includes the following:

 Debt Settlement: A negotiation between a debtor and their lender with the purpose of agreeing to a reduced amount due.
-Some debtors who work with settlement companies like Liberty Debt Relief may even cut their debts in half!
+Some debtors who work with settlement companies like Liberty Debt Relief may agree to reducing a debtors overall debt!

 Debt Consolidation: A separate loan, typically with a lower interest rate, in which a debtor combines all their debt into one monthly payment.